-Торіс Summary Where to find more information 2.2 MANDATOR Y CONVERSION (CONT) 2.2.3 What are the reasons for the Mandatory Conversion Conditions?
-It is intended that upon Mandatory Conversion of a Note, the Holder receives Ordinary Shares worth approximately \$101 that are capable of being sold on ASX.
-There is a cap on the maximum number of shares that Holders can be issued on conversion of an instrument such as ANZ Capital Notes 7 due to Prudential Standards and ratings agency requirements.
-The maximum number is based on the Issue Date VWAP of Ordinary Shares and, in the case of Mandatory Conversion, is set by dividing the Face Value of the Notes by 50% of the Issue Date VWAP.
-If the price of Ordinary Shares were to fall significantly and there were no Mandatory Conversion Conditions, the number of Ordinary Shares that you would receive might be limited by that cap and in that case the value of those Ordinary Shares would be likely to be less than \$101.
-In order to give Holders some protection against receiving Ordinary Shares worth less than approximately \$101, the First and Second Mandatory Conversion Conditions have been included, so that where the VWAP of Ordinary Shares has fallen to less than the specified percentage of the Issue Date VWAP, Mandatory Conversion is deferred.
-So that Holders receive Ordinary Shares on Conversion that are capable of being sold on ASX, the Third Mandatory Conversion Condition has been included.
-Essentially, it provides that if Ordinary Shares are not listed, Mandatory Conversion is deferred.
-2.2.4 Until when is Mandatory Conversion deferred if the Mandatory Conversion Conditions are not satisfied?
+Торіс Summary Where to find more information 2.2 MANDATOR CONVERSION (CONT) 2.2.3 What are the reasons for the Mandatory Conversion Conditions?
+It is intended that upon Mandatory Conversion of a Note, the Holder receives ANZ Holdings Ordinary Shares worth approximately \$101 that are capable of being sold on ASX.
+There is a cap on the maximum number of shares that Holders can be issued on conversion of an instrument such as ANZ Capital Notes 8 due to Prudential Standards and ratings agency requirements.
+The maximum number is based on the Issue Date VWAP of ANZ Holdings Ordinary Shares and, in the case of Mandatory Conversion, is set by dividing the Face Value of the Notes by 50% of the Issue Date VWAP.
+If the price of ANZ Holdings Ordinary Shares were to fall significantly and there were no Mandatory Conversion Conditions, the number of ANZ Holdings Ordinary Shares that you would receive might be limited by that cap and in that case the value of those ANZ Holdings Ordinary Shares would be likely to be less than \$101.
+To give Holders some protection against receiving ANZ Holdings Ordinary Shares worth less than approximately \$101, the First and Second Mandatory Conversion Conditions have been included, so that where the VWAP of ANZ Holdings Ordinary Shares has fallen to less than the specified percentage of the Issue Date VWAP, Mandatory Conversion is deferred.
+So that Holders receive ANZ Holdings Ordinary Shares on Conversion that are capable of being sold on ASX, the Third Mandatory Conversion Condition has been included.
+Essentially, it provides that if ANZ Holdings Ordinary Shares are not listed, Mandatory Conversion is deferred.
+Clauses 4.3 and 6 of the Note Terms 2.2.4 Until when is Mandatory Conversion deferred if the Mandatory Conversion Conditions are not satisfied?
 If any of the Mandatory Conversion Conditions are not satisfied, Mandatory Conversion is deferred until the next Distribution Payment Date on which all of the Mandatory Conversion Conditions are satisfied.
 Since the Mandatory Conversion Conditions may never be satisfied, Mandatory Conversion may never occur.
-Clauses 4.2 and 4.3 of the Note Terms 2.2.5 How many Ordinary Shares will Holders receive on Mandatory If Notes are Converted on the Mandatory Conversion Date, Holders will receive a number of Ordinary Shares per Note that is equivalent to the number calculated using the following formula: Face Value 99% x VWAP Clauses 6 and 17.2 of the Note Terms Conversion?
-The VWAP for this purpose is the VWAP during the 20 Business Days on which trading in Ordinary Shares took place before the Mandatory Conversion Date.
-In the above calculation there is a small Conversion discount since selling costs are likely to apply to the sale of Ordinary Shares on ASX.
-For example, assuming the VWAP is \$27.00, the number of Ordinary Shares a Holder would receive following Conversion on a Mandatory Conversion Date would be calculated as follows: Face Value \$100.00 Divided by VWAP x 0.99 ÷ \$26.73 Ordinary Shares per Note 3.7411 Assuming the price of those Ordinary Shares on the Mandatory Conversion Date is also \$27.00, the aggregate value of those Ordinary Shares (calculated by multiplying 3.7411 by \$27.00) would be approximately \$101.
-The above example is for illustrative purposes only.
-The actual VWAP and the number of Ordinary Shares Holders might receive on Conversion on the Mandatory Conversion Date may be higher or lower than in this example.
+Clauses 4.2 and 4.3 of the Note Terms 2.2.5 How does Conversion occur?
+If a Note is Converted on the Mandatory Conversion Date, on that date: the Note will be automatically transferred from the Holder to ANZ Holdings; and ANZ Holdings will issue to the Holder the number of ANZ Holdings Ordinary Shares calculated using the formula set out below.
+ANZ, ANZ BH and ANZ Holdings have agreed that where a Conversion occurs, ANZ Holdings will subscribe for ordinary shares in ANZ BH and ANZ BH will subscribe for ANZ Ordinary Shares, in each case, for aggregate consideration equal to the aggregate Face Value of Notes being Converted.
+These steps are referred to as "Related Conversion Steps".
+Clause 6.1 of the Note Terms